Full 2014 Toyota Venza Review

 The Venza's standard touchscreen audio interface is easy to use.
 We appreciate its ability to mix and match FM/AM/XM radio presets, and the accompanying steering-wheel-mounted controls are well designed.
 For those with more high-tech tastes, the Venza also can be equipped with Toyota's Entune system.
 By connecting the car to a smartphone via Bluetooth, it allows you to control Pandora Internet radio, buy movie tickets or reserve a restaurant table through the car's touchscreen.
-Getting started with Entune can be a hassle, though, since you have to install an app on your smartphone and register for an account, plus you always need an active data connection to use it.
+Getting started with Entune can be a hassle, though, since you have to install an app on your smartphone and register for an account, plus you always need an active data connection through your cell phone to use it.

 Tall doors and a low step-in height make the Venza one of the easiest cars to get in and out of, even in tight spaces.
 For the mobility-challenged, it is one of the better vehicles to consider.
 And like the Outback and similarly sized midsize crossover SUVs, the Venza's backseat offers plenty of legroom, and reclining seatback cushions increase comfort on long trips.
 And there's enough shoulder- and hiproom to seat three children across back here.
 The driver seat is less comfortable, however, and it could use more padding, greater lateral support and a greater range of adjustability.
 The cargo area can swallow 70 cubic feet of stuff with the rear seats folded and a healthy 36.2 cubes with the seats up.